Akshay8087/ScoutIQ-Football-Intelligence-Match-Prediction-Platform/README.md

 > **All visuals below are exported directly from the project notebooks** so the repository feels more credible, analytical, and presentation-ready on GitHub.

+### How to read these visuals

+Each chart in the README is not added only for decoration.
+Every visual is connected to a real data science decision: cleaning quality, target balance, feature usefulness, football domain understanding, model selection, and explainability.
+This makes the project look more practical because recruiters can understand **what the graph means**, **why it matters**, and **how it supports the final ML system**.

 ### 1) Data Understanding & Cleaning Visuals

 <table>